TommyDuongHL/Strapi-Nextjs-Database-CTT/README.md

 The first step to run the postgresql database by running this command: docker-compose up -d

 The next step is to run Strapi.
-First go to the backend directory with cd backend/ and then run Strapi by using this command: pm2 start “npm run develop” if the user wants to run the Strapi database in production mode, use the following command: pm2 start “npm run production”
+First go to the backend directory with cd backend/ and then run Strapi by using this command: pm2 start “npm run develop”

+if the user wants to run the Strapi database in production mode, use the following command: pm2 start “npm run production”

 After running Strapi, the next step is to run the frontend.
-Go to the frontend directory with cd frontend/ and then run the command:
-Pm2 start “npm run dev”
+Go to the frontend directory with cd frontend/ and then run the command: pm2 start “npm run dev”

+To check if docker-compose up -d is working use: docker ps To check if the backend and frontend are working use: pm2 ps